Murray County Central School District: MCC Rebel Speech

 The high school's competitive speaking team has claimed the top spot at the Section 3A competition in 2009, 2010, 2011, and 2012.
 The team has included several competitors who placed among the top speakers in the state.
 In 2010, students Dan Beech and Molly Bass placed 8th and 4th, respectively.
 In 2011, MCC brought seven students to the MSHSL State Speech Tournament that was held in Chanhassen, Minnesota.
 Ryan Gullickson and Jessica Petersen earned spots in the Championship Round, eventually placing 4th and 7th, respectively.
 In 2012, students Emily Alston and Logan Boese placed 7th and 5th in their respective categories.
 Also James Dahlgren and Max Whitehead placed 7th in Duo Interpretation.
 Rachel Lassen claimed the third place medal in 2013.
 From 2011-2013 the team has been coached by Head Coach Karen Hildebrandt and assisted by Tina Bengston and Kristen St. John.
 In the 2013-2014 academic year, Sharon Johnson replaced Tina Bengston as one of the team's coaches.

+Mascot

+Rudy the Rebel cartoonish character figure came from and was modeled after the Western trailblazers of the 1800’s who ventured to discover resources and build communities.